openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

         '...' expression
         ;

-A *spread expression* can be used only within the array literal (see :ref:`Array Literal`) or argument passing.
+*Spread expression* can be used only within an array literal (see :ref:`Array Literal`) or argument passing.
 The *expression* must be of array type (see :ref:`Array Types`) or tuple type (see :ref:`Tuple Types`).
 Otherwise, a :index:`compile-time error` occurs.